-Quantitative Analysis: Progress toward Reaching 2018-20 Numerical Goals
+Quantitative Analysis: Progress toward Reaching 2020-22 Numerical Goals

-The table below depicts the Numerical Goals that had been established for the 2018-20 EEO/AA Plan.
-As indicated in the shaded area, three of the four numerical goals were achieved.
+The table below depicts the Numerical Goals that had been established for the 2020-22 EEO/AA Plan.
+As indicated in the shaded area, two of the four numerical goals were achieved.

-Job Category Under- Representation Projected Vacancies Based on 6-Yr Average 2018-20 Numerical Goal Results Actual Vacancies # of Applicants Applicant Representation Office/clerical Ethnic Minority, Disabled, Gender (male) 12 1 ethnic minority, disabled or male Not met 8 264 10 non-white (3.8%) 16 male (6.1%) 12 disabled (4.5%) (97.3% responded) Professional Ethnic Minority, Disabled, Gender (male) 93 3 ethnic minority, disabled or male Met (Hired 1 minority and 3 male) 63 534 20 non-white (3.7%) 64 male (12.0%) 3 disabled (0.6%) (97.3% responded) Officials/managers Ethnic Minority, Disabled 4 2 ethnic minority, disabled or female Met (Hired 3 female) 8 103 0 non-white (0.0%) 35 male (34.0%) 0 disabled (0%) (97.0% responded) Technicians Ethnic Minority, Disabled 28 2 ethnic minority or disabled Met (Hired 4 minority) 33 379 25 non-white (6.6%) 103 male (27.2%) 11 disabled (2.9%) (98.2% responded)
+Job Category Under- Representation Projected Vacancies Based on 6-Yr Average 2020-22 Numerical Goal Results Actual Vacancies # of Applicants Applicant Representation Office/clerical Ethnic Minority, Disabled, Gender (male) 10 1 ethnic minority, disabled or male Not met 4 77 1 non-white (1.3%) 2 male (2.6%) 2 disabled (2.6%) (93.5% responded) Professional Ethnic Minority, Disabled, Gender (male) 80 3 ethnic minority, disabled or male Met (Hired 4 male) 75 446 17 non-white (3.8%) 23 male (5.2%) 1 disabled (0.2%) (92.8% responded) Officials/managers Ethnic Minority, Disabled, Gender (Female) 6 2 ethnic minority, disabled or female Met (Hired 6 female) 12 177 5 non-white (2.8%) 50 male (28.2%) 0 disabled (0%) (93.0% responded) Technicians Ethnic Minority, Disabled 30 2 ethnic minority or disabled Not met 30 244 15 non-white (6.2%) 55 male (22.5%) 1 disabled (0.4%) (94.0% responded)

-Proposed Numerical Goals 2020-2022
+Proposed Numerical Goals 2022-2024

 Under-representation occurs when individuals in a protected class are employed at a rate below their availability in the work force.
-U.S. Census data estimates for 2019 indicate the non-white population of the total civilian labor force of the United States is 36.4% while for the state of Iowa the total non-white labor force is 12%.
-The non-white labor force for Linn and Johnson counties is 10.4% and 16.8% respectively.
-When looking at the education labor force specifically, the non-white labor force in Iowa decreases from 12% to 9.5%.
-In 2019-20 the total minority population employed by the Agency is 3.0% (which compares to recent years as follows: 2.6% in 2018-19; 2.9% in 2017-18 and 2.7% in 2016-17).
+U.S. Census data estimates for 2021 indicate total civilian labor force as a percent of population for age 16 years+ is 69.5% and 70.0% for Linn and Johnson counties respectively and the non-white population for each county is 12.6% and 17.7% respectively.
+(Data previously obtained from data.census.gov in 2021 indicated the total civilian labor force of the United States was 36.4% while for the state of Iowa the total non-white labor force was 12%.
+The non-white labor force for Linn and Johnson counties was 10.4% and 16.8% respectively.
+When looking at the education labor force specifically, the non-white labor force in Iowa decreased from 12% to 9.5%.)
+In 2021-22 the total minority population employed by the Agency was 2.6% (which compares to recent years as follows: 2.9% in 2020-21; 3.0% in 2019-20 and 2.6% in 2018-19).
 The Agency minority population has been 2.0% or higher since 2011-12.

-Iowa is less racially diverse than the nation as a whole, with census data indicating 90.6% of the population in the state of Iowa reported as white, compared with 76.3% nationwide.
+Iowa is less racially diverse than the nation as a whole, with census data indicating 90.1% of the population in the state of Iowa reported as white, compared with 75.8% nationwide.
 This fact is compounded by the likely probability that the availability of minorities qualified to work in the particular occupations of the Agency is lower than the total minority work force.
 One potential barrier for making progress in minority staffing is the requirement for advanced degrees and specialized licenses that are necessary to be eligible for the majority of positions at the Agency.
 Qualitative goals include an ongoing effort to inform and encourage qualified employees and potential employees in under-represented categories of job opportunities with the Agency.
 Note: While males are not considered a protected class, efforts are made to promote gender balance in a field where the majority of positions tend to be held by women.